Sargis Hovsepyan: International career

-The first match for Hovsepyan and the Armenia national football team was held on 14 October 1992 in a home game qualifier against Moldova, which ended 0–0.
+The first match for Hovsepyan and the Armenia national team was held on 14 October 1992 in a home game qualifier against Moldova, which ended 0–0.

 In December, the UEFA Executive Committee, while in Prague, took a decision that players who have played a part of their national team for 100 matches will receive their awards from UEFA.
 These awards will also be awarded retroactively.
 Thus Hovsepyan, who played more than 100 matches in the national team of Armenia, in absentia, won this award.

 Playing for the Armenian team from 1992 to 2012, Hovsepyan had 131 matches and scored 2 goals and became the champion on to play a match for the national team.
 In the near forty years of his life, he spent twenty playing for the national team.

 Hovsepyan played his final game on 14 November 2012 in a friendly match against Lithuania, which Armenia won 4–2, and then retired from association football afterward.
 That same night, Hovsepyan received a standing ovation from the Yerevan Republican Stadium audience.
 Hovsepyan was awarded a gold Medal of City Hall by Yerevan Mayor Taron Margaryan and awarded a car by Armenian Football Federation head Ruben Hayrapetyan for his contributions to Armenian football.
 He was the last member of the original Armenia national team to retire.